Treatment

 Open Surgery:

 Most hernia surgery is achieved using thin but strong surgical mesh.
 The use of mesh for hernias is safe and achieves a robust and tension free repair which reduces complications from the surgery and the chances of the hernia returning (recurrence).
-The vast majority of hernias in the UK are repaired using these materials.
+In the UK, the vast majority of hernias are repaired using these materials.

-Here the surgeon makes an incision over the hernia site, pushes the protruding organ or tissue back into place and then reinforces the weakened abdominal wall with a mesh.
-A minority of surgeons may offer an old technique of suture repair without mesh but these methods tend to be associated with a higher recurrence of the hernia than with those that use mesh to affect the repair.
+During this treatment, a surgeon will make an incision over the hernia site, pushing the protruding organ or tissue back into place, and then reinforce the weakened abdominal wall with mesh.
+The minority of surgeons may offer an old technique of suture repair without mesh, but these methods tend to be associated with a higher recurrence of the hernia than with those that use mesh to affect the repair.
 Open surgery is effective but requires a longer recovery period.

 Laparoscopic Surgery